 Holy Cross Health is a Catholic, not-for-profit health system that serves more than 240,000 individuals each year from Maryland's two largest counties - Montgomery and Prince George's counties.
-Our community is vibrant, active and diverse, where life is always moving.
-Holy Cross Health is continuously advancing, too, as a forward-thinking health system committed to helping our community members address their individual needs and gots to achieve a better quality of life.
-From hospitals and primary care sites to specialty care and wellness programs.
-Holy Cross Health is accessible throughout the region to meet individuals on their path to good health.
-Holy Cross Health has been a steward of our diverse community's health for more than 55 years, earning the trust of area residents.
-Our team of more than 4.100 employees, 1,575 community-based physicians and 425 volunteers works proactively each day to meet the needs of every individual we touch.
+Our community is vibrant, active and diverse, where life is always moving, Holy Cross Health is continuously advancing, too, as a forward-thinking health system committed to helping our community in members address their individual needs and goals to achieve a better quality of life.
+From hospitals and primary care sites to specialty care and wellness programs, Holy Cross Health is accessible throughout the region to meet individuals on their path to good health.
+Holy Cross Health has been a steward of our diverse community's health for more than 55 years, earning the trust Grae rae residents.
+Our team of more than 4,100 employees, 1,575 community-based physicians and 425 volunteers works proactively each day to meet the needs of every individual we touch.
 And our mission and values mean that we uphold this commitment for every person, without regard for ability to pay.
-During the last five fiscal years, Holy Cross Health as provided more than 3.295 million in community benefit, including more than 3.69 million in financial assistance.
-Holy Cross Health earn sumerous national awards, clinical designations and accreditations across a wide range of specialities for providing innovative, high-quality health care services.
-Holy Cross Health is a regional leader in synecologic surgery, performing more gynecologic and gynecologic oncology surgeries than any other hospital or health system in Maryland.
-Holy Cross Hospital is one of the largest single-sit hospital providers of obstetric services in the Mid-Atlantic region, delivering more babies than any other hospital in Maryland.
-Holy Cross Hospital is the first holy Cross Hospital in Maryland, and the hospital's Emergency Center is of the 10 largest emergency care providers in the state.
-Holy Cross Health is the only health care spravider in Maryland to read read provider in Maryl
+During the last five fiscal years, Holy Cross Health has provided more than \$295 million in normmunity benefit, including more than \$169 million in financial assistance.
+Holy Cross Health earns numerous national awards, clinical designations and accreditations across a wide range of specialties for providing innovative, high-quality health care services.
+Holy Cross Health is a regional leader in gynecologic surgery, performing more gynecologic and gynecologic oncology surgeries than any other hospital or health system in Maryland.
+Holy Cross Hospital is one of the largest single-site hospital providers of obstetric services in the Mid-Altantic region, delivering more babies than any other hospital in Maryland.
+Holy Cross Hospitali's Neonatal Intensive Care Unit (NICU) cares for more critically ill in leveborns than any other hospital or Maryland, and the hospital's Emergency Cerie is one of the 10 largest emergency care providers in the state.
+Holy Cross Holy Cross Health is a Catholic, not-for-profit health system that serves more than 240,000 individuals each year from Maryland's two largest counties - Montgomery and